oracle-livelabs/database/patch-me-if-you-can/lab3-db-19-18-checks/lab3-db-19-18-checks.md

 ## Task 2: Finish the Patch Installation

-At this point the patching installation should be completed.
+At this point, the installer should be done installing the patches.
 Switch to the tab titled "__19.19.0 Home__".
 You should see the following output:

 ![runinstaller output](./images/runinstaller-output.png " ")